Bedding

 If your pillow is not machine-washable, it’ll likely need to be spot cleaned or hand-washed and then air-dried.

-Regardless if your pillow is machine-washable or not, be sure your pillow is completely dry before you reinsert it in the pillowcase and put it back on your bed.
+Regardless of whether your pillow is machine-washable, be sure it is completely dry before you reinsert it into the pillowcase and put it back on your bed.
 Even a mildly damp pillow can develop mildew or mold.

 Use a Pillowcase